loelschlaeger/fHMM/README.md

    - `"t"`, the t-distribution
    - `"t(x)"`, the t-distribution with `x` fixed degrees of freedom (`x = Inf` is allowed)
    - `"gamma"`, the gamma distribution
 - `horizon`: A vector of length 2, determining the length of the time horizion(s).
-The first entry is numeric and mandatory if data is simulated, the second entry is mandatory if the model is a HHMM and can be either numeric or one of
+The first entry is numeric and mandatory if data is simulated.
+The second entry is mandatory if the model is a HHMM and can be either numeric or one of
    - `"w"` for weekly fine-scale chunks,
    - `"m"` for monthly fine-scale chunks,
    - `"q"` for quarterly fine-scale chunks,